 - Ask your tenant if there are specific days or times of the day that the property can’t be shown to prospective buyers.

-- Keeping the property neat and tidy is essential to selling the house.
+- Keeping the property neat and tidy is essential.
+You might want to do all the necessary repairs and renovations before selling the house.
 Offer to pay for the cleaning service as soon as the property is listed in the market.

 - Give the tenant an incentive with a discount on rental fees when they keep the surroundings clear of personal items and depart the house during showings.

 - For the buyers’ sake, the property listing should disclose that there’s a tenant currently occupying the home.

 Tenants have rights upheld by the law, but it doesn’t mean that you’re not protected as a landlord, too.
 Make sure to consult with a lawyer who can help you protect your rights and interests.
 Some tenants become difficult to deal with when they find out that the house they’re renting is put up for sale.

 Here’s how an attorney can help you sell a tenanted house:

 - Review the lease contract: Your attorney should review the lease agreement to ensure your stake at the property is protected and you’re free from any liabilities.